Team-MLDT/PuppyPals/README.md

 - Trevor - Backend, being available, and troubleshooting

 **How can you best utilize these strengths in the execution of your project?**
-We have all the bases covered and we can simultaneosly complete aspects of the site.
+We have all the bases covered and we can simultaneously complete aspects of the site.

 **In which professional competencies do you each want to develop greater strength?**

 - Mandy - AWS!!! and how the services interact and work
 - Lucy - Communication/collaboration, AWS, Android Studio
-- Darius - Technical profeciency (AWS and styling)
+- Darius - Technical proficiency (AWS and styling)
 - Trevor -  Technical proficiency/ Confidence, AWS, Android Studio

 **Knowing that every person in your team needs to understand all aspects of the project, how do you plan to approach the day-to-day work?**